dcangulo/davidangulo.xyz/_posts/2020-05-24-simple-paypal-checkout-in-ruby-on-rails-using-orders-api-v2.md

   end
 end
 ```
+{: file='app/controllers/orders_controller.rb' }

-This will create an order and returns us a token from Paypal, while doing that we are also creating a record in our database using the `Order` model.
+This will create an order and returns us a token from PayPal, while doing that we are also creating a record in our database using the `Order` model.
 [Click this for more info](https://github.com/paypal/Checkout-Ruby-SDK#creating-an-order).

 Now in the frontend, we can now use this token.
 In the `paypal.Buttons`, inside `createOrder` function, we must return this token for our button to process.